 The next item to be removed is the Item 2 because its last modifications were made at 10:20 AM on November 11, 2016.
 That said, when a retention policy is being applied, for example, at 10:30 AM on November 11, 2018, Veeam Backup for Microsoft Office 365 removes the Item 2 because its age equals 2 years and 10 minutes which exceeds the specified threshold.

-The same is repeated until no items left in a repository, whereupon Veeam Backup for Microsoft Office 365 completely removes such a repository from the hard drive.
+The same is repeated until no items left in a repository.
+After that, Veeam Backup for Microsoft Office 365 completely removes such a repository from the hard drive.

 Data removal from backup repositories with the Snapshot-Based Retention type occurs every time the latest restore point of an item in a backup file goes beyond the retention coverage.

 Mind that each item in a backup file might have its own different version, which is also considered by the retention policy.

 A different version means that the user could have changed any attribute in the production environment; for instance, he could have assigned a new category to an email in the mailbox.
 Such an action leads to a new version of an item to be created during the subsequent backup job session.

 The following example represents two backup files consisting of three items each, where each item has its own backup date.
 Consider the Item 1 of Backup 1 storage to be an email message, the attributes of which have been modified three times in the production environment; each modification was made on different days (Mon, Tue, and Wed) and each modification was successfully backed up.